mdagois/gca/tools/printer/README.md

 * Works on real hardware (tested on a Game Boy Color)
 * Has BGB-style logs to help debugging (debug version)
 * Supports data compression
-* Tested with _Game Boy Camera_, _1942_ and _Pokémon Card GB_ (should work with other games too)
+* Tested with _Game Boy Camera_, _1942_, and _Pokémon Card GB_ (should work with other games too)
 * Simulates printer errors

 ## Build instructions

-The build system for the Printer Simulator uses `make 4.0+`.
+The build system for the Printer Simulator is [GBBS](https://github.com/mdagois/gbtools/tree/main/gbbs).
-A Windows binary of `make` is available [here](../../bin).
-For other operating systems, use the available package manager to get it if it is not already installed.

-Use the command `make rom` to build a release version.
+Check the documentation of GBBS to learn about the requirements.
-Use the command `make romd` to build a debug version.
+Type `make -j` to build both the release and debug versions of the simulator.
-Check the makefile for additional information.

 The debug version emits logs in BGB for easier debugging.
-However, it is slower and more sensible to miss print data bytes if a ROM transfers them too fast.
+However, it is slower and more likely to miss print data bytes if a ROM transfers them too fast.

 ## Typical usage